SmileiPIC/tutorials/advanced_radiation_reaction.rst

 It maximizes the value of the quantum parameter for a given electron energy and a given field strength.

-The simulation is 2D Cartesian with a simulation size of :math:`30 \lambda \times 4 \lambda` where :math:`\lambda` is the laser wavelength.
+The simulation is 2D Cartesian with a box size of :math:`30 \lambda \times 4 \lambda` where :math:`\lambda` is the laser wavelength.
 The laser is injected from the left side of the simulation domain while the electron beam is initialized at the extreme right.